Antoniowski/pasman/README.md

 g++ -c ./src/Utility/utility.cpp
 g++ -c ./src/main.cpp
 g++ texthandler.o passwordhandler.o utility.o main.o -o pasman
 ```
 And that's it, now you just need to use the following comand to start using pasman

 ```
 ./pasman
 ```
+or, if on Windows open the file pasman.exe

 ## Initialization